d2l-ai/d2l-en/chapter_preface/preface.md

 While experts love this book precisely for its thoroughness, for beginners, this property limits its usefulness as an introductory text.

-In this book, we'll teach most concepts *just in time*.
+In this book, we will teach most concepts *just in time*.
-In other words, you'll learn concepts at the very moment that they are needed to accomplish some practical end.
+In other words, you will learn concepts at the very moment that they are needed to accomplish some practical end.
 While we take some time at the outset to teach fundamental preliminaries, like linear algebra and probability.